ISISNeutronMuon/SScanSS-2/docsrc/idf.rst

 ==================== ================================== ======================== ===========
 Key                  Type                               Optional (Default Value) Description
 ==================== ================================== ======================== ===========
-aperture             array of floats                    Required                 Vertical and horizontal size of jaws’ aperture aperture_lower_limit array of floats                    Required                 Vertical and horizontal lower limit of jaws aperture_upper_limit array of floats                    Required                 Vertical and horizontal upper limit of jaws beam_direction       array of floats                    Required                 Normalized vector indicating the direction of beam from source beam_source          array of floats                    Required                 Position of the beam of beam positioner           string                             Optional (None)          Name of positioner the jaws are attached to.
+aperture             array of floats                    Required                 Horizontal and vertical size of jaws’ aperture aperture_lower_limit array of floats                    Required                 Horizontal and vertical lower limit of jaws aperture_upper_limit array of floats                    Required                 Horizontal and vertical upper limit of jaws beam_direction       array of floats                    Required                 Normalized vector indicating the direction of beam from source beam_source          array of floats                    Required                 Position of the beam of beam positioner           string                             Optional (None)          Name of positioner the jaws are attached to.